How To Stock Your Home Pharmacy

 Nausea Medication/Heartburn

-Just giving you the heads up here.
-I was able to buy Meclizine at Costco cheaper than anywhere.
+I’m just giving you a heads-up here.
+I was able to buy Meclizine at Costco for cheaper than anywhere else.
 It’s behind the pharmacy counter, and as I remember, it was $3.00 for 100 tablets.
+If you have general abdominal challenges, the following could help provide some relief from the discomfort:

 - Pepto Bismol